shakes76/PatternFlow/recognition/45316207_VQ-VAE/README.md

 ## Methods

-**Describe any specific pre-processing you have used with references if any.**

-**Justify your training, validation and testing splits of the data.**
-The training, validation and testing splits of the data were used as provided in the original dataset, with these partitions taking up 85%, 10%, and 5% respectively (total 11,328 images in dataset).
-This is in line with good standard practice for dataset partitioning ...???
+The training, validation and testing splits of the data were used as provided in the original dataset, with these partitions taking up 85%, 10%, and 5% respectively (total 11,328 images in dataset), in line with good standard practice for dataset partitioning.
+The data pixel values of the images were normalise to be within -1 to 1 by dividing by 255 and subtracting 1 to avoid data biases.

 ---